 Once your wood furniture has been sanded and all surface stains removed, it is time to add a protective coating.
 Most people will apply either a wax or a varnish to their furniture depending on the look and protection they are trying to achieve.
 Wax has the power to both coat and penetrate wood but it is usually not as efficient as varnish.
 Wood varnish provides a highly-durable hard finish that penetrates the wood.
 If you choose wax, apply a thin layer with a clean cloth.
 Buff the furniture until you create a rich patina.
 If you are going with varnish, paint on a clear varnish coat to create a barrier that is both waterproof and insect-repellent.
 Apply a second coat after the first has fully dried.

 Call Water Damage Experts for Structural Fixes

 If your home has suffered extensive damage, you may be dealing with much more than water-logged furniture.
 Your walls, floors, ceilings and other structural elements of your home may have also been affected.
 When it comes to structural repairs, you need to call in the water damage restoration experts.
-Reach out to the water damage experts at Kingsley, LLC, to learn more about how to repair water damaged wood furniture or to acquire a free estimate for water damage restoration.
+Reach out to the water damage experts at Kingsley LLC, to learn more about how to repair water damaged wood furniture or to schedule an estimate for water damage restoration.